kalamuna/kalagrunt/README.md

 If you are using this on a project, consider nuking the .git folder as well.

 (we should rename this, kalaproof like http://www.thekitchn.com/baking-lessons-how-to-proof-ye-94555)

+### Deployment

+See the [KalaStatic Deployment Wiki](https://github.com/kalamuna/kalastatic/wiki/Depolyment) for information on setting up both manual and automated deployments.